manhin1997/CLP-Smart-Energy-Challenge/README.md

-## CLP-Smart-Energy-Challenge
+# CLP-Smart-Energy-Challenge
 The coding challenge from CLP Smart Energy

-# To start the script, type:
+If you have yarn in your computer, type:

-yarn install
+yarn install\
-yarn start
+yarn start\

-# If you have yarn in your computer, or:
+Otherwise, type:

-npm install
+npm install\
-npm start
+npm start\